nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 * Use "sec\_" (section), "fig\_" (figure), "eq\_" (equation), "tab\_" (table),  at the beginning of each reference label to denote the type of reference.

-* Separate the reference label from the text it is referencing with a new line.
+* Separate the reference label from the text it is referencing with a newline.

 * To reference figures, equations, or arbitrary places in a file, you must include a custom label in the reference for it to work::